nicksellen/projects/baseNode_docConst.md

 	1. All items located within the space, unless specified otherwise.
 	1. Money and any other resources held by Haus Kante Wurzen w.V.
 	1. Haus Kante Wurzen w.V. itself.
-		1. and a chocolate biscuit.
-			1. and something else
-				1. maybe one more thing too?
-					1. another?

 ## Principles
 1. Autonomy; minimize coercion.